GermaniaKG/ipstack/README.md

 ));
 ```

-### Result caching
+## Caching the ipstack response

 If you are using a ipstack [*free plan*](https://ipstack.com/plan) limited to with 10.000 requests a month, you may want to save requests by saving the lookup results to a PSR-6 Cache.
-The **IpstackClientPsr6CacheDecorator** also implements the **IpstackClientInterface** and thus can transparently be used.
+The **IpstackClientPsr6CacheDecorator** implements the **IpstackClientInterface** as well and thus can transparently be used in place of the *IpstackClient*.

 Its constructor accepts your **IpstackClient** instance and a **PSR-6 CacheItemPool** instance.
 This example uses the cache implementation from [Stash](http://www.stashphp.com/):